Mik3Rizzo/rpi-rc522/README.md

 This library is a cleaned, heavy refactored and sligthly improved version of the ones listed above.

 It offers three handy objects:
-- **RFIDReader**: low level class that manages the RFIDReader.
+- **RC522**: low level class that manages the RC522.
 - **RFIDUtil**: util class.
-- **RFIDManager**: high level class to easily read/write data from/to an NFC tag.
+- **RC522Manager**: high level class to easily read/write data from/to an NFC tag.

 ### Examples